oldD0g/budget-analysis/README.md

 run setup.php to create the two tables in your database:

+# Notes
+## The transactions table

+The main table for storing transaction data is called "transactions".
+It can be used to store transactions from multiple sources, e.g. a credit card and a transaction account, so that your overall expenditure is analysed regardless of where the expense is listed.
+In fact, it doesn't currently support separate tables.

+## The category guesses "catstrings" table

 The catstrings table is used for storing the strings that are the "category guesses":
 ```